marcel-dempers/docker-development-youtube-series/kubernetes/autoscaling/readme.md

 For all autoscaling guides, we'll need a simple app, that generates some CPU load <br/>

-* Build the app
+- Build the app
-* Push it to a registry
+- Push it to a registry
-* Ensure resource requirements are set
+- Ensure resource requirements are set
-* Deploy it to Kubernetes
+- Deploy it to Kubernetes
-* Ensure metrics are visible for the app
+- Ensure metrics are visible for the app

 ```
 # build

-cd kubernetes\autoscaling\components\application
+cd kubernetes/autoscaling/components/application
-docker build . -t aimvector/application-cpu:v1.0.0
+docker build . -t aimvector/application-cpu:v1.0.2

 # push
-docker push aimvector/application-cpu:v1.0.0
+docker push aimvector/application-cpu:v1.0.2

 # resource requirements
 resources: